 Breast cancer is also checked for a protein called human epidermal growth factor receptor 2, or HER2.
 Having too much of this protein can help cancer grow and spread.
 These cancers are called HER2-positive or HER2-negative.

 Breast cancer can also be triple-positive or triple-negative.

 If your doctor suspects breast cancer, you will likely have a biopsy to test for cancerous cells.
 If there is cancer, your doctor will also test the cells for characteristics that include what receptors, if any, are present on the surface of the cancer cells.

 The outcome of this testing is important when making treatment decisions.
 What treatment options are available is highly dependent on the test results.

 Your outlook depends on the stage of your cancer when it’s discovered.
 Cancer is staged by number, starting with 0 and going to 4.
-Stage 0 is the very beginning and stage 4 is the last stage, also called the metastatic stage because it’s when cancer has spread to other areas in the body.
+Stage 0 is the very beginning and stage 4 is the last stage, also called the metastatic stage, because it’s when cancer has spread to other areas in the body.

 Each number reflects different characteristics of your breast cancer.
-These include the size of the tumor and whether cancer has moved into lymph nodes or distant organs, like the lungs, bones, or brain.
+These characteristics include the size of the tumor and whether the cancer has moved into lymph nodes or distant organs, like the lungs, bones, or brain.

 Survival statistics of women with the major subtypes of breast cancer — such as ER-positive, HER2-positive, and triple-negative — are grouped together.
 With treatment, most women with very early stage breast cancers of any subtype can expect a normal life span.